PiCAT Practice Test 2024 Study Guide (UPDATED)

 1. Word Knowledge (WK)

 The Word Knowledge test consists of 16 items and is designed to test your ability to understand the meaning of words through synonyms (words having the same or nearly the same meaning as other words).
-Vocabulary is one of many factors that characterize reading comprehension, but it also provides a good measure of verbal comprehension.
+Vocabulary is one of many factors that characterize reading comprehension but also provides a good measure of verbal comprehension.

 2. Paragraph Comprehension (PC)